jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/01_Structure logs fro Dynatrace/index.md

 This will lift all attributes of the new json object to our logs stream and will add a prefix in front of each new attribute.

-Apply the new format with:
+5. Apply the new format with:

 ```bash
 kubectl apply -f ~/HOT_DAY_SCRIPT/exercise/04_Fluent/cluster_filter_template.yaml -n kubesphere-logging-system
 ```

-And view the log changes:
+6. View the log changes:

 ```bash
 kubectl logs $fluentpod -n kubesphere-logging-system